tiwariPC/DMAnaRun2/README.md

 Note, you need to add these text files as extra input files when submitting CRAB jobs.

+# The instruction below needs to be updated for 2017 data when more information is available

 ## To submit MC crab jobs
 modify directories in crabConfig.py and dataset in MultiCrab_dihiggs.py according to your need
 ```